bernardjhuang/gamerunnersnews/_posts/2014-10-13-top-summoners-1.md

 During the Animation Delay phase of Auto Attack, we cannot Auto Attack again until Animation Delay ends.
 However, while we may not be able to Auto Attack during the Animation Delay phase, there are still two things we can do:

-* Move and Position
+-Move and Position

-* Cast
+-Cast

 So what does this mean?
 Since our Champion is just standing still during the Animation Delay Phase, it's much more productive for our Champion to either be moving or casting while waiting for the Animation Delay to end.
 This requires a lot of timing.
 If done properly, we can replace the third phase of Auto Attack with Moving/Casting without affecting our Attack Speed at all.

 Technically, we would be Moving/Casting and Auto Attacking at the same time!

-### So what does Animation Delay Cancelling look like?
+So what does Animation Delay Canceling look like?

 <iframe width="420" height="315" src="//www.youtube.com/embed/paf9TOn4EmY" frameborder="0" allowfullscreen></iframe>